RIPE-NCC/ripe-atlas-software-probe/README.md

 Suggested solutions available are `yum-cron`, `dnf-automatic` or `unattended-upgrades`.

-#### Upgrade from atlasswprobe (5080)
+#### Upgrade from `atlasswprobe` (5080)

+The big change in 5090 was towards a more FHS compliant structure, moving away from `/var/atlas-probe/`.
-Upgrading from atlasswprobe will attempt to migrate existing probe keys and configuration.

-Existing probe state will be removed (`/var/atlas-probe`).
+As such, upgrading from `atlasswprobe` will attempt to migrate existing probe keys and configuration, while existing state in `/var/altas-probe` will be removed.

+We have tested the upgrade process thoroughly, but still recommend backing up your probe key and configuration files before upgrading.

+> [!CAUTION]
+> Removing `atlasswprobe` will remove data within `/var/atlas-probe`, including your key and configuration
+>
+> As such, **install the new version** instead of removing the old one and installing the new one.